oolong-kt/oolong/README.md

 * **Update** - a function to update the state

 By applying this simple pattern you can create composable, testable programs that can run on any platform.
-Oolong enables a common codebase for all platforms by using a `Render` function which is implemented by each frontend.
+Oolong enables a common codebase for all platforms by using a `render` function which is implemented by each frontend.

 ## Documentation